 Make Them Feel Included

 Instead of worrying about inviting them to events because there might be alcohol or triggers there, make provisions so they feel included.
-Isolation and boredom are two of the leading causes of relapse, so get some non-alcoholic beers or have a booze-free party once a month so they feel loved and taken care of.
+Isolation and boredom are two of the leading causes of relapse, so get some non-alcoholic beers or have a booze-free party with your sober friends once a month so they feel loved and taken care of.

 Speak Openly About Feelings and Listen Carefully